Multiple Sensor Interface by the same hardware to USB and serial connection: Acknowledgments

 \section{Acknowledgments}

-I thank all of the Open-Source community for making available technology that everyone can use and build-on freely, thus inspiring me to also release this project as Open-Source.
-Also thanks to GNUplot software, that was used for drawing the plots on this article \cite{GNUplot} .
+I thank in general, to the Open-Source community for making available technology that everyone can use and build-on freely, thus inspiring me to also release this project as Open-Source.
+Also thanks to GNUplot software, that was used for drawing the plots in this article \cite{GNUplot} .
+Also thanks to Wolfram Research Inc. for providing Wolfram Mathematica\textsuperscript{®} for Raspberry Pi with RaspberryPi-OS and so making their software easily available to use by everyone, it was used version 12 for obtaining/solving inverse function and algebraic manipulation of long equations \cite{WolframMathematicaForRaspberryPi} .

 \titleformat{\section}{\normalfont\fontsize{10}{12}\bfseries}{\appendixname~\thesection .}{0.5em}{}

 \begin{appendices}